 Also known as edema, swelling occurs in many places throughout our body and it is the body’s response to many different types of injury.
 When individuals think of swelling on their body, they often think of bruised knees or other contusions suffered on various parts of our skin.
 However, swelling can occur internally as well, on any organ or internal body part that contains blood capillaries.
 This includes the brain.

-Brain swelling is a silent killer that often overcomes the victim before he knows it is happening.
+If the brain swells to a certain degree, death will occur.
+Brain swelling is a silent killer that often overcomes the victim before they realize it is happening.
 This is why close monitoring of victims of head trauma is essential for at least 24 hours after the injury occurs.
-Close friends and family should look for tell-tale signs of a medical emergency such as disorientation, confusion, and lethargy following head trauma.
-The victim should be immediately taken to an emergency room if he has any of these symptoms.
-Examples of people who seemed OK after a head trauma and ultimately died are Natasha Richardson after a skiing accident, and Brittanie Cecil, who was struck by a deflected hockey puck at a NHL game.
-Bob Saget also tragically succumbed to a head injury.
+Close friends and family should look for tell-tale signs of a medical emergency such as disorientation, confusion, drowsiness, or loss of balance following head trauma.
+The victim should be immediately taken to an emergency room or another qualified healthcare facility if they show any of these signs.

 An accident victim may experience some or all of these symptoms if their brain is swelling as a result of their injury.
 Often, these symptoms begin suddenly and may not present themselves until after an initial assessment at the scene of the accident.
-Therefore, it is imperative that anyone who has recently been the victim of an auto accident seek medical attention if they start experiencing these symptoms.
+Therefore, it is imperative that anyone who has recently been the victim of an auto accident seek immediate medical attention if they start experiencing these symptoms.
 Once they are stable, it may also be time to contact a local experienced personal injury attorney to discuss the possibility of litigation to recover compensation for the costs of their medical care.

 Sometimes, when the degree of brain swelling is the result of a more mild traumatic brain injury, the issue can resolve itself within a couple of days.
 However, when individuals incur an injury to the head after a vehicle crash that causes brain swelling, it's typically a more severe injury and more intensive intervention should begin immediately.

-When treating brain swelling, the objective is to ensure that the brain is receiving enough blood and oxygen to continue normal functioning while the swelling is relieved and the underlying cause is treated.
+When treating brain swelling, the objective is to ensure that the brain tissue is receiving enough blood flow and oxygen to continue normal functioning while the swelling is relieved and the underlying cause is treated.
 Often, this requires both medical and surgical intervention.
 Some of the most common treatments used to address brain swelling include:

 The impact of swelling on the brain can be debilitating if not treated promptly and properly.
 In addition, the financial costs involved with medical care as well as lost wages and other factors can have a substantial impact on the quality of life of those individuals who suffered personal injury in a motor vehicle accident.